Free Scale-Ready Assessment — see how your business scores on the 60-15-15 standard.Book yours →

 • Bank fees and interest: Charges or credits that appear on the statement but weren’t recorded internally

-• Unauthorized transactions: More serious issues that require immediate escalation
+• Unauthorized transactions: More serious issues that require immediate escalation to legal counsel

 Step 6: Document Everything for Audit Readiness